imobanco/django-ufilter/docs/big_picture.rst

 Filter Specification
 ++++++++++++++++++++

-As mentioned in :doc:`README <index>`, Django URL Filter decouples parsing of querystring and filtering.
+As mentioned in :doc:`README <index>`, Django UFilter decouples parsing of querystring and filtering.
 It achieves that by constructing filter specifications which have all necessary information to filter data without actually filtering data.
 Thats what :class:`.FilterSpec` is.